International safety standards play a crucial role in ensuring uniformity, reliability, and safety across various industries and sectors worldwide

 3. DOT (Department of Transportation)

-Overview: The DOT sets regulations for the safe transportation of hazardous materials within the United States, ensuring public safety during transport.
+Overview: The DOT regulates the safe transportation of hazardous materials within the United States, ensuring public safety during transport.

-Purpose: Protects people and the environment from the risks associated with transporting hazardous materials.
+Purpose: Protects people and the environment from the risks of transporting hazardous materials.

 Key Points: